codeation/impress/README.md

 [examples folder](https://github.com/codeation/impress/tree/master/examples) and
 [project wiki](https://github.com/codeation/impress/wiki).

-A cross-platform [mind-map application](https://github.com/codeation/lineation/) is being developed to prove the library's applicability.
+A cross-platform [mind-map application](https://github.com/codeation/lineation/) is being developed to prove the value of the library.

 Stay tuned for more.

-## Issues

-Feel free to open [issue](https://github.com/codeation/impress/issues).